davism02/Data-Analyst-Project-3/README.md

 ## Data sources:
-For our website, we used that data analyst job postings dataset from Kaggle, which contains data of location, industry of employer, estimated salary range and job description accross United States.
+For our website, we used that data analyst job postings dataset from Kaggle, which contains data of salary estimate, location, company rating, job description and more for job in the United States.
 Our dataset had more than 2000 rows and 16 columns.
 While going through our data we were able to decide that we will do visualizations around job opening by location, employer's size and estimated range of salary.

 ## Application: